 What you need to know about the HomeBuilder Grant

 The grant, designed to boost the economy, has caused quite a stir, but also some confusion as it can be utilised for renovations as well as new builds.

 We’ve got you covered on everything you need to know on how to use the grant to your advantage.

-Whilst you could spend $150,000 to renovate your home in order to receive the $25,000 cash back, the numbers work better if you are already considering buying a new home.
+Whilst you could spend $150,000 to renovate your home in order to receive the $25,000 or $15,000 cash back, the numbers work better if you are already considering buying a new home.